-Since I already had Philips Hue lights on my desk, the solution was obvious: when Codex finishes a task, my desk lamp should flash.
+Since I already have Philips Hue lights on my desk, the solution was obvious: when Codex finishes a task, my desk lamp should flash.
+No intrusive notifications, no extra app windows—just a subtle, physical signal in the room that tells me it’s time to head back to the terminal.

 My Philips Hue desk lamp flashing when Codex finishes a task.